WHO head in Middle East ''disturbed'' by abuse reported by AP | Health

 Numerous WHO staffers also alleged that Magtymova used WHO funds to buy inappropriate gifts for Syrian government officials, including gold coins and expensive cars.

 "But we still have a situation where WHO staff are essentially investigating other WHO staff, which is not exactly the best approach."
-In his email to WHO staffers in the Eastern Mediterranean, regional director Al-Mandhari encouraged officials to report suspected misconduct through WHO's own "integrity hotline."
-Eight WHO personnel who complained internally about Magtymova's reported misconduct as early as last year told the AP their concerns have yet to be addressed.
+In his email to WHO staffers, regional director Al-Mandhari encouraged officials to report suspected misconduct through WHO's "integrity hotline."
+Eight WHO personnel who complained internally about Magtymova's reported misconduct as early as last year told the AP that their concerns have yet to be addressed.

 One former Syrian staffer wrote to the WHO chief earlier this month, pleading for help after earlier emails went unanswered.